 Organic vs Not

 Not all our varieties are available as seed, but many are.
-Prices vary depending on the item selected as well as the quantity purchased.
+Standard packets are $3.50 each.
+Increments from 1/8 oz to 1 ounce vary by variety.
 Quantities range from standard packets up to one ounce.
 For quantities larger than one ounce, please call us for pricing.